zdharma-continuum/zinit/README.md

-all-reports              - show all plugin reports loaded|list [keyword]    - show what plugins are loaded (filter with `keyword') cd {plugin-name}         - cd into plugin's directory edit {plugin-name}       - edit plugin's file with $EDITOR glance {plugin-name}     - look at plugin's source (pygmentize, {,source-}highlight) clist|completions        - list completions in use
+all-reports              - show all plugin reports loaded|list [keyword]    - show what plugins are loaded (filter with `keyword') cd {plugin-name}         - cd into plugin's directory create {plugin-name}     - create plugin (also together with Github repository) edit {plugin-name}       - edit plugin's file with $EDITOR glance {plugin-name}     - look at plugin's source (pygmentize, {,source-}highlight) clist|completions        - list completions in use